davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 shown in @fig:neogene_sections.
 A model based on the one-dimensional heat-flow equation
 $$\frac{\partial T}{\partial t} = \frac{k}{\rho C_p} \frac{\partial^2 T}{\partial z^2} + \frac{\alpha}{\rho C_p}$$ {#eq:heat_flow}
-is used to track the evolution of the lithospheric geotherm predicted by the three tectonic scenarios presented above.
+(e.g. @Turcotte2002, with $T$: temperature, $t$: time, and standard values for oceanic and continental material properties shown in @tbl:model_parameters) is used to track the evolution of the lithospheric geotherm predicted by the three tectonic scenarios presented above.

 To simulate both subduction and slab-window driven mantle underplating, the forearc geotherm is stacked atop a modeled sub-oceanic or asthenospheric